zapabob/ROCm/docs/reference/openmp/openmp.md

 ### Installation

-The OpenMP toolchain is automatically installed as part of the standard ROCm installation and is available under /opt/rocm-{version}/llvm.
+The OpenMP toolchain is automatically installed as part of the standard ROCm installation and is available under `/opt/rocm-{version}/llvm`.
 The sub-directories are:

-bin: Compilers (flang and clang) and other binaries.
+bin: Compilers (`flang` and `clang`) and other binaries.

 - examples: The usage section below shows how to compile and run these programs.